TL;DR // Short Version

 Matt hung up the phone, an increasing maw of panic welling open in his guts.
 Kenny was available to play bass for the next show, which was terrific, but this strategy of assembling a random new band for each gig had begun to reveal its fatal flaw.
 No drummer was available.

 His mood was not improved when he arrived home to hear cymbals crashing from inside the house.
 He had bought a drum kit during the recording of That Being Said…, in order to play the parts himself.
-Not so that his little brother – who was not even a drummer – could crash around on it when Matt was at work.
+Not so that his younger sibling – who was not even a drummer – could crash around on it when Matt was at work.

-Zack had his headphones in, even assuming he could have heard anything over the volume of the drums.
+Zoey had her headphones in, even assuming she could have heard anything over the volume of the drums.

 “Oh, hey.”
-Zack silenced the ringing crash cymbal and removed one of his ear buds.
+Zoey silenced the ringing crash cymbal and removed one of her ear buds.

 “Why are you playing my drums?”

 “Oh.”
-Zack held up one of the ear buds, tinny music still blasting from it.
+Zoey held up one of the ear buds, tinny music still blasting from it.
 “I’m learning the songs for your show.”

 Matt discovered the unique sensation of feeling like an asshole and wanting to cry at the same time.